moment/momentjs.com/source/docs/displaying/format.md

 Here's the [moment.js vs xaprb](http://jsperf.com/momentjs-vs-xaprb) performance tests, and here is the[article describing his methods.](http://www.xaprb.com/blog/2005/12/12/javascript-closures-for-runtime-efficiency/)

-<span class="label label-info">Note:</span> Version <span class="label">1.7.0</span> changed the formatter to use cached functions similar to Baron Schwartz' formatter.
+**Note:** Version *1.7.0* changed the formatter to use cached functions similar to Baron Schwartz' formatter.

 Here are [the performance improvements](http://jsperf.com/momentjs-cached-format-functions) and [the comparison against other libraries](http://jsperf.com/date-formatting/8).